mohit11R/Business-License-Problem-Machine-learning/README.md

 ### Overiew

-This Analysis is on business License dataset.
+This Analysis is on business License dataset and building model.